More information

 For information about the asylum procedure, we would like to refer you to other organizations.
 Take a look at the websites of the national government and the website of the Dutch Council for Refugees.
 The Central Agency for the Reception of Asylum Seekers (COA) also provides information about this.

-That is why the activities of Welkom In Utrecht are so important: you are approached as a person – and not as a refugee – and you can relax.
-You can also meet new people and get to know the area (better).
-Read here the experiences of Ashebir, Orrwa and Rima about what Welkom in Utrecht and our activities mean to them.
+That is why the activities of Welkom in Utrecht are so important: in these activities you are approached as a human being – and not as a refugee – and you can relax.
+You can also meet new people, get to know the environment (better) and learn new things.
+Read here the experiences of Ashebir, Orrwa and Rima, about what Welkom in Utrecht and our activities have meant to them.

 Where are refugees accomodated in Utrecht?

-- AZC Joseph Haydnlaan with space for a maximum of 515 residents, including a group of unaccompanied minor asylum seekers.
+• AZC Joseph Haydnlaan with space for up to 600 residents including a group of up to 40 unaccompanied minor asylum seekers (AMV’ers).

-- Emergency shelter Biltse Straatweg with space for 350 residents.
+• Emergency shelter Biltsestraatweg with space for up to 350 residents.